Transcendental argument

-A transcendental argument is a kind of deductive argument that appeals to the necessary conditions that make experience and knowledge possible.
-Transcendental arguments may have additional standards of justification which are more demanding than those of traditional deductive arguments.
+A transcendental argument is a kind of deductive argument that appeals to the necessary conditions that make something else possible.
+They are often anti-skeptical arguments referring to the conditions making experience or knowledge possible.
 The philosopher Immanuel Kant gave transcendental arguments both their name and their notoriety.
+The influence of Ludwig Wittgenstein also made transcendental arguments popular.

 The arguments

 Typically, a transcendental argument starts from some proposition, and then makes the case that its truth or falsehood contradicts the necessary conditions for it to be possible to know, think or argue about it.

 So-called progressive transcendental arguments begin with an apparently indubitable and universally accepted statement about people's experiences of the world.
 They use this to make substantive knowledge-claims about the world, e.g., that it is causally and spatiotemporally related.
 They start with what is left at the end of the skeptic's process of doubting.

 Progressive transcendental arguments take the form of modus ponens with modal operators:

 If possibly P, then necessarily Q.